jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/route53.md

 DNS is a collection of rules and records which helps clients understand how to reach a server through URLs.

+Steps to use route53 to direct traffic to load balancer:
+- Register domain name
+- Resgiter EC2 instances
+  - configure instance: install httpd
+  - security group: http
+  - create load balancer - application load balancer; HTTP; configure routing; register targets.
+- copy the DNS of load balancer: the address is not easy to remember as website; that is why use route53
+- Route53
+  - hosted zone: create map between DNS of load balancer and domain name.

 In AWS, the most common records are (will be on exam):
 * A: URL to IPv4
 * AAAA: URL to IPv6